 Credit card issuers are adapting to these new patterns as well.

 On Oct.
-20, 2020, Chase announced it would be temporarily adding grocery rewards to the Chase Sapphire Preferred® Card* and Chase Sapphire Reserve®.
-This comes on top of other limited time offers the issuer has recently added, such as limited time redemption options through Pay Yourself Back and gas and grocery store purchases counting toward the Reserve card’s $300 travel credit – useful benefits that were since extended more than once.
+20, 2020, Chase announced it would be temporarily adding grocery rewards to the Chase Sapphire Preferred® Card and Chase Sapphire Reserve®.
+This comes on top of other limited time offers the issuer added last year, such as limited time redemption options through Pay Yourself Back and gas and grocery store purchases counting toward the Reserve card’s $300 travel credit – useful benefits that were since extended more than once.

 How the limited time grocery rewards work

 Starting Nov.
 1, 2020 and running through April 30, 2021, Sapphire Reserve cardmembers will earn 3 points per dollar on grocery store purchases, and Preferred cardmembers will earn 2 points per dollar, up to $1,000 in purchases per month.
 According to Chase, this will be automatic for existing and new cardmembers.

 See related: Best credit cards for grocery shoppingThis provides cardholders with an excellent opportunity to earn some of the most valuable travel points while travel is still limited.

 The new offer also makes Sapphire cards more competitive when compared with the recently updated Chase Freedom card suite.
 In August, the issuer replaced the Chase Freedom with the Chase Freedom Flex℠ and added three new valuable rewards categories to both the Freedom Flex and Chase Freedom Unlimited, namely bonus cash back on travel purchased through Chase Ultimate Rewards and on dining and drugstore purchases.

 Considering neither Freedom card charges an annual fee and both earn Chase Ultimate Rewards points, some cardholders may be wondering if the Chase Sapphire Reserve is worth keeping during a time when most of its premium travel perks might go unused.

 Fortunately, all the limited time offers coupled with temporary grocery rewards make it much easier to get value of these popular travel cards – even when you’re not traveling.